Vore

 The thin clinical record

 The interest has attracted almost no formal study.
-The single most-cited clinical work is Lykins & Cantor (2014), Vorarephilia: A Case Study in Masochism and Erotic Consumption, published in Archives of Sexual Behavior.
+The single most-cited clinical work is Lykins & Cantor (2014), Vorarephilia: A Case Study in Masochism and Erotic Consumption, published online in 2013 and in print in Archives of Sexual Behavior 43(1):181–186.
 The authors describe a man whose submissive vorarephilic fantasies intersected with sexual masochism, and they note explicitly that the interest "cannot be enacted in real life due to physical and/or legal restraints," so that fantasies are instead "composed in text or illustrations and shared with other members of this subculture via the Internet."
-Clinicians associated with that work observed there is no established treatment and that, for the non-distressed, acceptance rather than suppression is the reasonable stance: a framing consistent with the modern depathologisation of consensual, harmless fantasy.
+The authors, based at Toronto's Centre for Addiction and Mental Health, suggested the fantasy could be motivated by a wish to merge with a more powerful other or to escape loneliness, and that for the non-distressed the reasonable stance is to adjust to rather than suppress the interest: a framing consistent with the modern depathologisation of consensual, harmless fantasy.

 In practice